Amuradiosa/OP-P7-FocusON2/README.md

 </p><br/>

 ## Today
 This screen is the initial one the user will first see.
 App asks for the user's permission to send notifications.
-The app sends a notification 3 hours after setting up the goal to remind him/her to complete the tasks and the goal.<br/>
+The app sends a notification 3 hours after setting up the goal to remind the user to complete the tasks and the goal.<br/>
 The user can add/remove/update one goal and its associated three tasks for the day.<br/>
 The user needs to have a goal for the day before adding any helping tasks.